 Racking legislation

+Are pallet racking inspections a legal requirement?
 The Health & Safety at Work Act 1974 and Provision & Use of Work Equipment Regulations (PUWER) 1998 state that all pallet racking and shelving must meet the standards it sets out.
 This also includes carrying out regular inspections to ensure the safety of the people working in the facility.

 SEMA guidelines